-When starting to learn Spanish, students quickly find out that there are several ways to speak the language.
+When starting to learn Spanish online, students quickly find out that there are several ways to speak the language.
 A lot of Spanish dialects coexist throughout the world, which can sometimes be confusing.
-For example, a computer is called “ordenador” in Spain, whereas those who speak Latin American Spanish use the word “computadora”.
+For example, a computer is called ordenador in Spain, whereas those who speak Latin American Spanish use the word computadora.
 Generally speaking, Latin American Spanish uses more words that derive from English because of its proximity to North America.
 There are several other major differences that are worth knowing, especially if you are learning Spanish from abroad, meaning your learning process isn’t necessarily tied to a geographical area.

 Distinción, seseo and ceceo

 When studying Spanish dialects and accents, there are three major categories which are described using the terms distinción, seseo and ceceo.
-Distinción refers to dialects that make a distinction between the sounds /θ/ and /s/. /θ/ represents greek letter theta and can roughly be associated to the English th sound, like in the word thing, for example.
+Distinción refers to dialects that make a distinction between the sounds /θ/ and /s/. /θ/ represents the Greek letter theta and can roughly be associated with the English th sound, like in the word thing, for example.
 In these dialects, the words casa (“house”) and caza (“hunt”) are pronounced differently.

 Seseo and ceceo dialects do not make any difference between the way casa and caza are pronounced, but each type of dialect pronounces that sound differently: either /s/ (seseo) or [sÌ„], a sound that is similar to /θ/ (ceceo).